Broken Bones: Fractures

 Other complications include blood clots, pressure ulcers from casts, damage to the surrounding tissue, blood vessels or organs, and wound infections.

-Boston Broken Bones Lawyer
+Compensation for Broken Bones

 If you suffered any type of fracture, your life took a sudden turn for the worse.
 You were unable to work for a period of time, and the injury involved expensive medical bills and other financial losses.
 The pain and suffering associated with your injury must be paid by the party who was responsible.